WEEDEN MOBILE TOY STEAM ENGINES

 Thanks Hal Burchell

 Acclaimed as perhaps one of the finest and most desirable toys ever produced, the Weeden Live Steam Fire Engine was introduced in 1894 and produced into 1919.
 It is 17" long, 6 1/2" wide at rear wheels and stands 11 1/8" high.
-It has 2 cylinders, working on a wrist pin attached to the balance wheel.
-The pump is worked from an eccentric on the balance wheel.
-It has a suction hose with a strainer on the end and a fire hose with a nozzle.

 A little history on the engine in the photo from Hal Burchell: The fire engine was found under a house during a renovation, was missing a rear wheel, a stack, the surge globe for the pump, and the hoses.
 The flywheel had to be re-machined; there were other parts missing or badly damaged.
 A friend of mine fabricated a new stack, used the existing wheel as a pattern and cast a new bronze rear wheel, and trued the flywheel.
 His wife did the paint job.